nurahmed123/hackatime/README.md

 ## ❔ FAQs

-Since Wakapi heavily relies on the concepts provided by WakaTime, [their FAQs](https://wakatime.com/faq) largely apply to Wakapi as well.
+Since Hackatime heavily relies on the concepts provided by WakaTime, [their FAQs](https://wakatime.com/faq) largely apply to Hackatime as well.
 You might find answers there.

 <details>
-<summary><b>What data are sent to Wakapi?</b></summary>
+<summary><b>What data are sent to Hackatime?</b></summary>

 <ul>
   <li>File names</li>